239 pointsby Anon843 months ago8 comments

 There’s a lot of “force” in statistics, but that force relies on pretty deep structures and choices.

-• theptip10 hours ago
+• Bromeo3 months ago

 Intelligence is the manifold that these brute-force algorithms learn.